richardzhangsjtu/richardzhangsjtu/README.md

-Hi there!👋 I'm Abysswaltz, and you can call my preferred name Richard as well.
+Hi there!👋 I'm Abysswaltz, and you can call me my preferred name Richard as well.
 Nice to meet you!
 * * *
  I'm...
  - · A senior undergraduate majoring in mechanical engineering @ SJTU & UPenn